mcandre/sunshine/README.md

 $ sunshine ~/.ssh
 ```

-Some very poorly configured paths may not be visible to the user account running sunshine.
-To check for paths missing chmod u+x (directories) or chmod u+r (files), run sunshine with root privileges:
+Some paths may not be fully visible to the user account running sunshine.
+To check for paths missing chmod u+r or u+x (directories) or paths missing chmod u+r (files), run sunshine with root privileges:

 ```console
 $ sudo sunshine